mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 anymore: there is no equality operator to establish equality of the LHS and RHS.

-Furthermore, this breaks generic code.
-This compromise is going against the basic design principle of `simd` that, as much as the language allows, vectorization of an algorithms should only require a change of type from `T` to `simd<T>`.
+This breaks generic code.
+Such a compromise would go against the basic design principle of `simd` that, as much as the language allows, vectorization of an algorithms should only require a change of type from `T` to `simd<T>`.
 Now, generic code — i.e. also code that doesn't use `simd` — needs to be written with `std::simd_equal` in place of `==`.
 The next logical step would then replace `simd_mask::operator&&` with `std::simd_logic_and`.
 And the generic overload for `bool` arguments would then have to break short-circuiting.

+The topic of generic code and comparisons needs another post of its own.
+This post tries to motivate regularity of the `simd` value types.
+The consequences in terms of concepts and language improvements will have to wait.

-It has been stated that `simd` should not overload any operators at all, because `==` isn't regular (or because `simd` itself isn't a *value type*).
+It has also been stated that `simd` should not overload any operators at all, because `==` isn't regular (or because `simd` itself isn't a *value type*).
-It's probably a solution in the sense that `std::simd` adoption would simply not happen and thus not ever confuse anybody. 😉
+It's probably a solution in the sense that `std::simd` adoption would simply not happen in non-expert settings and thus not ever confuse anybody. 😉 Personally, I don't see myself asking scientists to write even less readable code when they implement any non-trivial math.

 ## Conclusion
 We have to choose one of the following: